The Louvre Museum

 The Louvre Becomes A Museum

-In 1682 Louis XIV decided to move the royal residence to the Versailles; the Louvre then became home to many art academies and art exhibitions in the mid-eighteenth century.
+In 1682, Louis XIV decided to move the royal residence to Versailles; the Louvre then became home to many art academies and art exhibitions in the mid-eighteenth century.

-Under Louis XVI, the reality of a museum become closer.
-Unfortunately, the French Revolution happened, and it never entirely became a museum.
+Under Louis XVI, the reality of a museum became closer.
+Unfortunately, the French Revolution happened and never became a museum.

 During the French Revolution in 1791, it was declared that the Louvre would be a place for people to view the sciences and arts.
 But also in 1792, Louis XVI was imprisoned, and the art collection became national property.

-By 1793 the museum was under the control of the French Republic.
+By 1793, the museum was under the control of the French Republic.
 It decided that the Louvre would be a museum, and they displayed 537 paintings and 184 objects of art.
-The public was allowed to enter the building three days per week; this was considered a significant accomplishment to enable the public to have free access to see the arts.
+The public was allowed to enter the building three days per week; this was considered a significant accomplishment to give the public free access to the arts.

 I am very thankful for art museums.
 Art museums inspire me and help me to be a better artist.
 Anita Louise Art is dedicated to art education, great artists worldwide, and inspiring others to find and create their art.
 We look at all kinds of art made to uplift and inspire. #ArtToMakeYouSmile! #ArtToMakeYouHappy!